Boston Strangler: Multiple-killer theories

-Prior to DNA confirmation in 2013, doubts existed as to whether DeSalvo was the Boston Strangler.
+Doubts persist as to whether DeSalvo was the sole perpetrator behind the Boston Strangler murders.
 At the time of his confession, people who knew him personally did not believe him capable of such vicious crimes.
 Several factors created doubt that a serial killer was involved, given that they characteristically have a certain type of victim and method of murder: women killed by "The Strangler" were from a variety of age and ethnic groups, and they were murdered using multiple methods.

 In 1968, Dr. Ames Robey, medical director of Bridgewater State Hospital, insisted that DeSalvo was not the Boston Strangler.
 He said the prisoner was "a very clever, very smooth compulsive confessor who desperately needs to be recognized."
 Robey's opinion was shared by Middlesex District Attorney John J. Droney, Bridgewater Superintendent Charles Gaughan, and George W. Harrison, a former fellow inmate of DeSalvo's.
 Harrison claimed to have overheard another convict coaching DeSalvo about details of the strangling murders.

 DeSalvo's attorney Bailey believed that his client was the killer, and described the case in The Defense Never Rests (1971).
 Susan Kelly, author of the book The Boston Stranglers (1996), drew from the files of the Commonwealth of Massachusetts "Strangler Bureau".
 She argues that the murders were the work of several killers rather than a single individual.
 Former FBI profiler Robert Ressler said, "You're putting together so many different patterns [regarding the Boston Strangler murders] that it's inconceivable behaviorally that all these could fit one individual."